 In other words, we have made a deliberate choice to help with our time and expertise, rather than funds.
 If we were to focus on generating more revenues or raising funds, we would not be able to work in the emerging markets and undeveloped economies that need this work the most.

-If you follow our advice and figure out and understand and use the materials we will help you to find, and if you can create a team who can build the best infrastructure that you can without trying to take short-cuts (those will only waste your time in the long run), and if you can do this where you stay, and if there are people who lack the infrastructure you are building, then we are sure that the people who have access to funding and advice that you need to grow, will find you - and getting you to this point is our main goal.
+If you follow our advice and spend enough time in our community, and if you can create a team who can build the best infrastructure that you can without trying to take short-cuts (those will only waste your time in the long run), and if you can do this where you stay, and if there are people who lack the infrastructure you are building, then the people who specialize in funding, will find you - and getting you to this point is our main goal.

 Why have you not answered my email?

 We spend dedicated time on each and every email - and that takes a lot of time, and we sometimes don't have enough staff or volunteers to attend to every request timeously - so sometimes it can take a week or more to respond to an email.

-You must always assume that the person you are communicating with is from another world and that they don't know anything about your situation.
-If you want the best chance to get good help or advice from them, then it is important to share as much relevant information as you can, that will be needed to help you, such as where you are, what you are planning, what you have tried and what you are struggling with, what you think the solution is and the details of what you think that you need help to do, and what you have tried and are currently looking at.
+You must always assume that the person you are communicating with is from another planet and that they don't know anything about your situation.
+If you want the best chance to get good help or advice from them, then it is important to share as much relevant information as you can, that will be needed to help you.
+For example: where you are, what you are planning, what you have tried and what you are struggling with, what you think the solution is and the details of what you think that you need help to do, and what you have tried and are currently looking at.